bityoga/mysome_glusterfs/README.md

 gfs2 ansible_host=117.247.73.159  ansible_python_interpreter="/usr/bin/python3"
 gfs2 ansible_host=157.245.79.195  ansible_python_interpreter="/usr/bin/python3"
 ```
-- **!!!Required: Ensure that you have password less SSH for these host for the user root**
+- **!!!Required: Ensure that you have passwordless SSH access for these hosts for a given user**

 ## Setting up glusterfs
 Setting up of glusterfs requires the following steps.
 Creating th infrastructure with all dependencies installed and starting the gluster services in all the host machines.
 Finally, there is also mounting the point, but it is required only at client system that uses this gluster cluster.
 Therefore the mounting is not conducted for this cluster and the playbook is just shown as an example on how to mount this cluster into another system.

+- **Run the playbooks that follows as the user who has passwordless SSH access to the aforementioned hosts.
+Change the value for playbooks with argument -u to the appropiate username.
+In our case, we have it as root**

 - Playbook: `000.purge.yml`
   - Execute: `ansible-playbook -v 000.purge.yml -u root`
   - Purges all existing glusterfs setup for a fresh install
   - Ignore all the warnings while running this playbook.
 Warnings may vary depending upon the progress in the deployment stage.
 - Playbook: `001.requirements.yml`
-  - Execute: `ansible-playbook -v 001.requirements.yml -u root`
+  - Execute: `ansible-playbook -v 001.requirements.yml`
   - Installs required ansible galaxy packages in the machine(localhost) which runs the ansible playbooks
 - Playbook: `002.setup_glusterfs_infra.yml`
   - Execute: `ansible-playbook -v 002.setup_glusterfs_infra.yml -u root`